nikich59/architecture-demo/README.md

 - Performance
 - Unit tests
 - Code generation from specs.
 One-of included
 - MVVM with single state val and all-Flow data management
+- Animations: both inside screens and between screens
+- Blur
+- Nested scroll for AppBarLayout on menu
-- Project: Catalog, Menu, Cart and Checkout screens
+- Project: Address, Catalog, Menu, Cart, Checkout, Order Tracking.
+Address is used on different screens.
+Cart is shown on catalog

 # My ideals
 - Copying is better that coupling.
 Do not reuse data models, copy-paste them